 Women’s healthcare needs change a great deal at different stages of their lives.
-Because of this, women often see a number of different types of doctors for care.
-Some women even see multiple types of doctors for primary care.
+You may require a number of different doctors for your needs.
+You may even see multiple doctors for primary care.
 Alternately, you may see a doctor for gynecologic care and not for other needs.

-It’s a good idea to come prepared with questions about your health needs when you visit your doctor.
-The questions you ask will depend on the type of care you are going to receive.
+It’s a good idea to prepare questions about your health needs when you visit your doctor.
+The questions you should ask will depend on the type of care you’re going to receive.

 With certain types of insurance, a referral from your PCP is necessary to see a specialist.